FungiProxy/MyBabbittQuoteCopy/docs/database_refactor_plan.md

 - Verified no data loss occurred during cleanup
 - All core functionality preserved with unified structure

+### ✅ Step 6: Update ProductService (COMPLETED)
+Update the `ProductService` to fetch data from the new unified options structure.

+**Status:** ✅ **COMPLETED**
+- Updated `ProductService.get_additional_options()` method to use new unified options
+- Implemented proper filtering by product family using the new relationships
+- Ensured all option data (choices, adders, rules) is properly returned
+- **Test Results:** ✅ Successfully tested with LS2000 product family
+  - Returns 44 options with correct data structure
+  - All options include `name`, `category`, `choices`, and `adders` fields
+  - Dynamic configuration data is accessible and properly formatted
+  - Ready for UI integration

+### ✅ Step 7: Update UI Components (COMPLETED)
+Update the user interface to use the new unified options structure.

+**Status:** ✅ **COMPLETED**
+- Updated `ProductSelectionDialog` to use new unified options structure
+- Implemented `_build_dynamic_options()` method for dynamic UI generation
+- Created `_create_option_widget()` method for flexible option rendering
+- Removed hardcoded mechanical and connection options methods
+- **Test Results:** ✅ Successfully tested UI integration
+  - Dialog initializes without errors
+  - Product families load correctly
+  - Additional options fetched from unified structure
+  - Option structure includes categories, choices, and adders
+  - Ready for end-to-end testing

+### ✅ Step 8: Update Configuration Service (COMPLETED)
+Update the configuration service to work with the new unified options.

+**Status:** ✅ **COMPLETED**
+- Updated `ConfigurationService` to use new unified options structure
+- Removed legacy option model imports (`MaterialOption`, `VoltageOption`, `ConnectionOption`)
+- Updated `_get_option_price()` method to use unified options with adders
+- Updated `_update_price()` method to apply option adders dynamically
+- Implemented proper option filtering and validation using unified structure
+- **Test Results:** ✅ Successfully tested configuration service
+  - Configuration starts without errors
+  - Option selection works with unified structure
+  - Pricing calculations use new adders format
+  - Model number generation functions correctly
+  - Ready for end-to-end testing

 ---

 ## 6. Next Steps: Service Layer and UI Updates

 With the database refactoring complete, the next phase focuses on updating the application layers to use the new unified structure.

-### 🔄 Step 6: Update ProductService (PENDING)
-Update the `ProductService` to fetch data from the new unified options structure.

-**Status:** ⏳ **PENDING**
-- Update `ProductService.get_additional_options()` method to use new unified options
-- Implement proper filtering by product family using the new relationships
-- Ensure all option data (choices, adders, rules) is properly returned
-- Test that dynamic configuration data is accessible

-### 🔄 Step 7: Update UI Components (PENDING)
-Update the user interface to use the new unified options structure.

-**Status:** ⏳ **PENDING**
-- Update `ProductSelectionDialog` to use new option structure
-- Implement dynamic UI generation based on option categories
-- Ensure proper pricing calculations using the new adders structure
-- Test that all configuration options render correctly

-### 🔄 Step 8: Update Configuration Service (PENDING)
-Update the configuration service to work with the new unified options.

-**Status:** ⏳ **PENDING**
-- Update `ConfigurationService` to use new option relationships
-- Implement proper option filtering and validation
-- Ensure pricing calculations work with the new structure
-- Test end-to-end configuration flow

 ### 🔄 Step 10: Performance Optimization (PENDING)
 Optimize queries and add proper indexing for the new structure.